WiseChameleon/website/data/_posts/2018-03-31-moto-our-first-product.md

 What do you think?
 Any adapters you would suggest?

-Also the prize for the kickstarter was a whole lot of help bring this product to market through kickstarter assistance.
-So signup here to recieve our kickstarter updates, production notifications, and be first on the list for the limited intro pricing when the product launches.
+Like what were doing here?
+Signup here to recieve our kickstarter updates, production notifications, and be first on the list for the limited intro pricing when the product launches.